A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Related Work

-A further distinguishing aspect of this SLR is its in-depth analysis of vulnerability detection datasets.
+A further distinguishing aspect of this SLR from previous surveys is its in-depth analysis of vulnerability detection datasets.
 High-quality, realistic, and diverse datasets play a crucial role in learning-based software vulnerability detection, prompting studies to analyze, classify, and evaluate their characteristics, quality, and impact on model performance.
-Previous surveys have touched upon datasets: Shiri Harzevili et al.~\cite{shiri2024systematic} categorize dataset sources into benchmark, hybrid, open source software, and repository.
+Discussed surveys have touched upon vulnerability detection datasets: Xu et al.~\cite{xu2024large} and Hou et al.~\cite{hou2023large} categorize dataset collection, i.e., open-source, collected, constructed, or industrial, as well as dataset type, i.e., code-based, text-based, graph-based, software repository-based, or combined.
+Shiri Harzevili et al.~\cite{shiri2024systematic} categorize dataset sources into benchmark, hybrid, open source software, and repository.
+Further, they differentiate code, text, numerical, and hybrid dataset types.
 Shereen et al.~\cite{shereen2024sok} compare frequently used datasets with respect to properties such as language, size, annotation, and granularity.
-Similarly, Shimmi et al.~\cite{shimmi2025aibasedsoftwarevulnerabilitydetection} list used datasets with respect to granularity and language.
-Ferrag et al.~\cite{ferrag2024generative} provide an overview of datasets suitable for fine-tuning LLMs in security applications.
-Hou et al.~\cite{hu2025assessingadvancingbenchmarksevaluating} analyze benchmarks for evaluating LLM-based solutions, focusing on construction methods, programming languages, and metrics.
-Sheng et al.~\cite{sheng2025large} discuss datasets used for LLM-based vulnerability detection, focusing on granularity and programming languages.
-In contrast to previous surveys that primarily list or categorize datasets by properties such as granularity, language, or source, this review offers a more comprehensive and structured analysis.
-We categorize datasets using a detailed taxonomy covering type, granularity, source, and labeling methodology, and investigate additional quality dimensions, such as class balance, CWE diversity, and distribution, offering an in-depth analysis of represented vulnerabilities.
-Further, we discuss emerging trends and use cases in dataset utilization.
+Similarly, other discussed surveys \cite{ferrag2024generative,fuAIDevSecOpsLandscape2025,shimmi2025aibasedsoftwarevulnerabilitydetection,taghavi2025large,germanoSystematicReviewDetection2025,sheng2025large} list used datasets with respect to, e.g., size, programming language, granularity, or source.
+In contrast to previous surveys that primarily list datasets, we present a taxonomy and comprehensive analysis.
+We categorize datasets along type, granularity, source, and labeling methodology, and investigate additional quality dimensions, such as class balance, CWE diversity, and distribution, offering an in-depth analysis of represented vulnerabilities.
+Further, we add a time component and discuss emerging trends and use cases for datasets in LLM-based software vulnerability detection.